Emily Riehl: Education and career

 Riehl grew up in Bloomington-Normal, Illinois.

 As a high school student at University High School in Normal in 2002, she won third place in the national Intel Science Talent Search for a project in mathematics entitled "On the Properties of Tits Graphs".

 Riehl attended Harvard University as an undergraduate; with Benedict Gross as a mentor, she wrote a senior thesis on local class field theory.
-She also headed the school rugby team and played viola in the Harvard–Radcliffe Orchestra.
+She also headed the school rugby team (in which she played as a scrum-half) and played viola in the Harvard–Radcliffe Orchestra.
 After Harvard, she completed part III of the Maths Tripos at Cambridge.
 She defended her doctoral dissertation, Algebraic model structures, at the University of Chicago in 2011, supervised by J. Peter May.

 Between 2011 and 2015, Riehl held a position at Harvard University as a Benjamin Peirce Postdoctoral Fellow.
 Since 2015, she has been employed at Johns Hopkins University, where she became an associate professor in 2019.
+She became a full professor in 2022, and was appointed to JHU's Kelly Miller professorship of mathematics in July 2024.

 In addition, she teaches on edX and has hosted videos for Numberphile.
 Along with Benedict Gross and Joe Harris, she developed a Harvard course on edX titled "Fat Chance: Probability from the Ground Up".